SmithWillSuffice/ohanga-pai/content/blog/39_regrowth.md

 the USA.
 That is not an MMT problem.
 It is a UN problem, and the UN must address it with proper global collective security, not provincial NATO collective insecurity.

+### Regrowthism is not an -ism

+Last comment for today, I commented on myself over on substack, the remark was thus:

+I had a recent comment or two to make on Degrowthism, I think it is time, for the sake of better appeal to normies (who realistically we are going to have to carry, it cannot be avoided) to drop the inflammatory “degrowth” meme and rhetoric, and adopt the more realistic and pragmatic Regrowth narrative.
+Is there even such a  narrative?
+Well, it’d be super easy to make one, just get Hickel and Raworth and everyone to rewrite all their books and papers replacing “degrowth” with “regrowth”.
+That’s even a recipe for easily doubling-up your publications yo’.

+Because the natural world, to a realist, is rich with processes of life and death, growth and decay, form and chaos, it is entirely natural (in the deepest sense) to have social discourse about regrowth.
+It is thus no "-ism".
+It's the real deal.

 <table style="border-collapse: collapse; border=0;">